brianshumate/vaultron/README.md

 Speed:         ★★★★★
 ```

-Here are some notes and questions about what Vaultron is and how it works.
+Here are some slightly more serious notes and questions about what Vaultron
+is and how it can work for you.

 ### Basic Architecture Overview